Teeth Whitening Newtown, PA

 How long do teeth stay white after whitening?

 The benefits of tooth whitening might last anywhere from 6 months to 2-3 years.
 This differs from person to person.
-Smoking and poor oral care are two things that will quickly discolor your teeth and make the effects of whitening temporarily.
+Smoking and poor oral care are two things that will quickly discolor your teeth and make the effects of whitening temporary.

 What should you not do after teeth whitening?